-It is the largest venous channel on the lateral surface of the brain that crosses the temporal lobe between the Sylvian fissure and the transverse sinus.
-It courses posteroinferiorly from the mid-Sylvian fissure connecting the superficial middle cerebral vein to the anterolateral portion of the transverse sinus.1
+The vein of Labbé is the largest venous channel on the lateral surface of the brain that crosses the temporal lobe between the Sylvian fissure and the transverse sinus.
+It courses posteroinferiorly from the mid-Sylvian fissure connecting the superficial middle cerebral vein (Sylvian vein) to the anterolateral portion of the transverse sinus.1

-Along with draining the brain immediately adjacent to it, the vein of Labbé also gathers draining tributaries from medial, anteroinferior, and posteroinferior temporal lobe in 80% in cadaveric dissection.
+Along with draining the brain immediately adjacent to it, the vein of Labbé also gathers draining tributaries from medial, anteroinferior, and posteroinferior temporal lobe in 80% of cadaveric dissection.

-As can be surmised by first principles, there is a relationship between the size of the terminal superficial middle cerebral vein, the anastomotic vein of Trolard and the vein of Labbé, as all three share a similar drainage territory 3, 4.
+As can be surmised by first principles, there is an inverse relationship between the size of the terminal Sylvian vein, the vein of Trolard, and the vein of Labbé, as all three share a similar drainage territory 3, 4.
 Usually either the vein of Labbé or Trolard are dominant, both are small with the Sylvian vein being dominant or both are co-dominant with a small Sylvian vein.
 Occasionally the veins of Labbé and Trolard anastomose with themselves and bypass the Sylvain vein 3.

 Surgically it is of importance in planning temporal lobectomy for refractory temporal epilepsy, as the vein should be preserved, often requiring some cortical tissue to be left behind.
 This is especially the case in the 10% of cases where the vein is located anteriorly.